 Harvey Schwartz Named CEO of Carlyle and Member of the Board

-/EIN News/ -- WASHINGTON and NEW YORK, Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Global investment firm Carlyle (NASDAQ: CG) today announced that its Board of Directors has unanimously agreed to appoint Harvey M. Schwartz as Chief Executive Officer and a member of the Board, effective February 15, 2023.
+WASHINGTON and NEW YORK, Feb.
+06, 2023 (GLOBE NEWSWIRE) -- Global investment firm Carlyle CG today announced that its Board of Directors has unanimously agreed to appoint Harvey M. Schwartz as Chief Executive Officer and a member of the Board, effective February 15, 2023.
 At that time, Bill Conway will step down as Interim CEO, maintaining his role as Co-Chairman of the Board.

 With a career spanning more than 35 years in the industry, Mr. Schwartz brings to Carlyle extensive experience leading and expanding a wide range of large, profitable businesses, as well as a deep understanding of global capital markets and the needs of clients.
 Importantly, he has a proven track record as a seasoned operator and a demonstrated ability to develop high-performing talent and teams in order to capitalize fully on growth opportunities, in all macroeconomic and regulatory environments.